 Ben grew up in Rossendale, Lancashire.
-As a child, he was an enthusiastic member of the Holcombe Hunt pony club, qualifying for the Pony Club Championships in all three phases — the first rider in his club to do so in 25 years.
+As a child, he was an enthusiastic member of the Holcombe Hunt branch of the Pony Club, qualifying for the Pony Club Championships in all three phases — the first rider in his club to do so in 25 years.

 Keen to become an event rider, he became a working pupil for Cheshire-based eventer Hannah Bate, then jumped at the chance to work for top showjumper William Funnell.
-With William and his wife Pippa’s encouragement, Ben went on to win the under-21 national championships, followed by selection for Britain’s young rider squad.
-In 2008, he won team gold and individual bronze medals at the European Championships at Krueth, Germany, riding Uptons Who.
+With William and his wife Pippa’s encouragement, Ben went on to win the under-21 national championships on Uptons Who, followed by selection for Britain’s young rider squad.
+In 2008, he won team gold and individual bronze medals at the European Championships at Krueth, Germany.

-Ben was the inaugural winner of the Charles Owen Most Memorable Moment of the Year Award at the 2016 Horse & Hound Awards after captured the imagination of our readers when he rode triumphantly through the finish at the Mitsubishi Motors Badminton Horse Trials after recovering from cancer, complete with Willberry Wonder Pony strapped to his back.
+Ben was the inaugural winner of the Charles Owen Most Memorable Moment of the Year Award at the 2016 Horse & Hound Awards.
+He captured the imagination of our readers when he achieved a double jumping clear at the Mitsubishi Motors Badminton Horse Trials after recovering from cancer, completing the cross-country with Willberry Wonder Pony strapped to his back.

 Ben runs his own business, Shadow Sport Horse Ltd, producing event horses from his yard in Lancashire.
 He married fellow eventer Emma Carmichael on New Year’s Eve at the end of 2016, but in March 2021 Ben announced on social media that their marriage had come to an end and they were going their separate ways.